 Part Two of a Christian commentary on Chris Bail's "Breaking the Social Media Prism"

 (The following is the unedited manuscript for Part 2 of my commentary on Chris Bail’s “Breaking the Social Media Prism”, which released on December 6th, 2021.
-Available wherever you get your podcasts, or you can listen online here.)
+Breaking the Digital Spell is available wherever you get your podcasts, on YouTube (embedded below) or you can listen online here.)

 1.1: When we last left off on Chris Bail’s Breaking the Social Media Prism, we discussed how focusing on information in trying to understand political extremism, tribalism, and misinformation is the wrong place to begin focusing on.
 Information is certainly important and a part of the puzzle, but it’s not the driving force behind these behaviors and the present state of our polarization in our society.
 Instead, Bail argues that there is something deeper driving political extremism and tribalism on social media: our identity.
 We ended the episode with Bail’s thesis for the book and it’s worth re-stating here again to set the tone for this episode: I will argue that our focus upon Silicon Valley obscures a much more unsettling truth: the root source of political tribalism on social media lies deep inside ourselves.
 We think of platforms like Facebook and Twitter as places where we can seek information or entertain ourselves for a few minutes.
 But in an era of growing social isolation, social media platforms have become one of the most important tools we use to understand ourselves—and each other.
 We are addicted to social media not because it provides us with flashy eye candy or endless distractions, but because it helps us do something we humans are hardwired to do: present different versions of ourselves, observe what other people think of them, and revise our identities accordingly.
 But instead of a giant mirror that we can use to see our entire society, social media is more like a prism that refracts our identities—leaving us with a distorted understanding of each other, and ourselves.
 Bail is concerned with approaching social media and political polarization from the perspective of the everyday people who use it, and not from the narrative of ex-Silicon Valley technologists and entrepreneurs who helped design the very technology and platforms that are now supposedly the sources of the problem.
 Based on Bail’s complex and in-depth studies with individuals in several studies, Bail is convinced that the driving force behind social media polarization is a question of identity, not information, and I am convinced that the theological angle here - one that Bail likely doesn’t share or endorse - is that we are not primarily “thinking things” or “brains on a stick”, as James KA Smith says, but instead we are driven by what we love, and not only do we not love what we think we love, we will do whatever it takes to get whatever it is that truly drives our habits and our behavior.
 God did not create us with our minds being the “mission control” of our entire being, but as embodied beings with hearts, minds, and bodies that are complexly united together to form an identity greater than the sum of these individual parts.
 What we love is driven by our identity, and our identity is more than just what we think or believe - it’s what we want at the deepest parts of ourselves.